 Hollywood Studios has the least amount of rides that are safe for women during all stages of pregnancy.

-Actually, there is only one!
+Actually, there are only two!

 - Toy Story Mania

-Other Pregnancy Safe Activities
+Other Pregnancy-Safe Activities

 If your feet can’t quite handle waiting in another line, don’t worry.
 There are a variety of other fun attractions and activities to check out!